Resources

 • Qualifying expenses include Tuition, Fees you are required to pay in order to enroll in a course or program, Books, Classroom supplies and equipment

-• Estate Tax: You can pass your heirs up to $25.84 million tax-free (for married couples).
+• Estate Tax: You can pass your heirs up to $13.99 million tax-free (for single filers, double that to $27.98 for married couples).

 • S-Corporations, partnerships, LLC’s and sole proprietors: The majority of these companies get to deduct 20% of their income tax-free (Section 199A.
-If your total taxable income — that is, not just your business income but other income as well — is at or below $182,100 for single filers or $364,200 for joint filers in 2023 you may qualify for the 20% deduction on your taxable business income.
-In 2024, the limits rise to $191,950 for single filers and $383,900 for joint filers.
+If your total taxable income — that is, not just your business income but other income as well — is at or below $197,300 for single filers or $384,600 for joint filers in 2025 you may qualify for the 20% deduction on your taxable business income.

 • Filing Status: AMT Exemption Amount